aitji/aitji.addon/README.md

 # Minecraft Bedrock GameTestAPI
 Welcome to the Minecraft Bedrock GameTestAPI!
-This addon (script) was created with love by me and is available for you to download and use.
+This addon (script) was created with love(UwU) by me and is available for you to download and use.
 Here's everything you need to know:

 ## What you can do with this addon [+]
 - Learn Javascript and see how it can be used in Minecraft